-August 22, 2007
+August 31, 2007

-\1 DISCUSSION: The application was denied by the District Director, Detroit, Michigan, and is now before the Administrative Appeals Office (AAO) on appeal.
+1 DISCUSSION: The application was denied by the District Director, Detroit, Michigan, and is now before the Administrative Appeals Office (AAO) on appeal.
 The appeal will be dismissed.

-Section 244(c) of the Immigration and Nationality Act (INA), and the related regulations in 8 C.F.R. § 244.2(a), provide that an applicant is eligible for Temporary Protected Status (TPS) only if such alien establishes that he or she "is a national of a foreign state designated under section 244(b) of the Act..."
+Section 244(c) of the Immigration and Nationality Act (INA), and the related regulations in 8 C.F.R. § 244.2(a), provide that an applicant is eligible for Temporary Protected Status (TPS) only if such alien establishes that he or she "is a national of a foreign state designated under section 244(b) of the Act.

-The applicant indicated on her application that she was a citizen of Liberia.
-However, in support of her application, the applicant submitted a copy of a passport issued by the Republic of Lebanon, indicating that she is a national of Palestine.
-The director concluded that the applicant had failed to establish that she was a national of a foreign state designated by the Attorney General and denied her TPS application on June 17, 2004.
-The applicant filed her current appeal from that decision on August 26, 2004.
+The applicant indicated on his application that he is a citizen and national of Lebanon.
+In support of his application, he submitted a photocopy of his passport issued by the Republic of Lebanon, indicating that he is a national of that country.
+He also submitted a photocopy of a Permit To Re-Enter the Republic of Liberia issued by the Liberian Ministry of Justice with a validity date of April 3, 2000, to April 3, 2001.

+The District Director concluded that the applicant had failed to establish that he was a national of a foreign state designated by the Attorney General and denied his TPS application on November 21, 2003.
+The applicant filed his appeal from that decision on December 29, 2003.